jamietr1/google-docs-writing-tracker/README.md

 2. Write.

 Each night, the scripts will look into your Sandbox folder for any Document files that have changed on that day.
 For each file that has changed, it will check to see if an earlier version exists in the snapshot folder.
 If it does, It will compared the two files, to get a word count for today.
 If no earlier version exists, it simply counts the words in the Sandbox version.
 It repeats this for all modified files.

+You may do your writing in tools other than Google Docs, so long as the following criteria are met:

+1. The files are plain text (.txt, markdown files, HTML, etc.).
+Word documents will not work.
+2. The plain text files are stored in your Sandbox folder.

 Once the words have been tallied, they are written to a new row on the Writing tab of the spreadsheet, and a summary of the changes, including differences from previous version is sent to the email address you specify in your configuration settings.